dwave-training/python-prep/README.md

 This set of exercises is to help review some of the basic Python skills required in our course.

-To run your program at the command line, type:

-`python python_prep.py`

-If you're running in the Leap IDE simply click the green triangle in the top right.

 There are three parts to this review assignment.

 ## Exercise 1